GSA/open-gsa-redesign/_apidocs/entity-api.md

   </tr>
   <tr>
     <td>401</td>
     <td>1.
 Missing "Basic Auth" under "Authorization" and missing System Account credentials:<br>v3: "message": "The System Account Credentials are missing", "detail": "Please provide valid System Account User Name and Password.",<br><br>2.
-Providing Basic Auth" under "Authorization", but missing or invalid System Account credentials:<br>v1 or v2: Unauthorized<br>v3: Unauthorized<br><br>3.
+Providing "Basic Auth" under "Authorization", but missing or invalid System Account credentials:<br>v1 or v2: Unauthorized<br>v3: Unauthorized<br><br>3.
 Different IP Address than that mentioned in the System Account:<br>v3: "message": "Invalid IP Address", "detail": "The IP Addresses sending the API requests and the ones associated with the System Account must be the same.",<br><br>4.
 API Key does not belong to the System Account:<br>v3: "message": "System Account-API Key Mismatch", "detail": "The System Account and API Key you have provided do not match.
 Please refer to your System Account and obtain the API Key from there.",</td>
   </tr>
   <tr>
     <td>403 Forbidden</td>
     <td> 1.
 Missing API Key:<br>v1 or v2: No api_key was supplied in request body.
 Please submit with a valid API key.<br>v3: No api_key was supplied in request body.
 Please submit with a valid API key.<br><br>2.
 An invalid API Key:<br>v1 or v2: An invalid API key was supplied.
 Please submit with a valid API key.<br>v3: An invalid API key was supplied.
-Please submit with a valid API key."</td>
+Please submit with a valid API key.</td>
   </tr>
   <tr>
     <td>406</td>
-    <td>"1.
+    <td>1.
 Missing Accept Header:<br>v1 or v2: "title": "Invalid Accept Header", "detail": "Request Header parameter needs to pass valid Accept value",<br>v3: "message": "Missing or Invalid Request Header, Accept", "detail": "The allowable values are application/json, application/zip.",<br><br>2.
 Invalid Accept Header:<br>v1 or v2: "title": "Invalid Accept Header", "detail": "Could not find acceptable representation",<br>v3: "title": "Invalid Accept Header","detail": "Could not find acceptable representation",</td>
   </tr>
   <tr>
     <td>415 Unsupported Media Type</td>